 Pay Them To Take the Test

 Don’t ask applicants to do all this work for free!
-(Also, if there’s any chance that you could use anything that any of these candidates give you, you are morally obligated to pay them.)
+You’re not that kind of business owner (we hope).
+Plus, if there’s any chance that you could use anything that these candidates give you, you are morally obligated to pay them!

 Paying people for this test says something very positive about your business and about the way that you treat your teams.